top of page

 Are There Cultural Differences in Assertiveness?

 Yes, there are cultural differences in assertiveness.
 Different cultures have different norms and expectations regarding assertiveness, and what is considered assertive behaviour in one culture may be viewed as aggressive or inappropriate in another culture.
-For example, in some cultures, direct and straightforward communication is seen as assertive, while indirect and polite communication is preferred in other cultures.
+For example, in some cultures, direct communication is seen as assertive, while indirect and polite communication is preferred in other cultures.
 In some cultures, assertiveness is more highly valued, while it is less valued in others.

-Tips for Practicing Assertive Communication
+Tips for Practicing Assertive Communication Skills

 Here are some tips for practising assertiveness: